-In the ’80’s, I received my Bachelor’s degree in Art & Design from DAAP at University of Cincinnati.
+In the ’80’s, she received my Bachelor’s degree in Art & Design from DAAP at University of Cincinnati.

-The experiences of working in the garment district in L.A., selling expensive clothes in San Francisco, waiting tables in gourmet restaurants and apprenticing as a costumer for the Sante Fe Opera did not keep my heart still… So I moved back to Ohio where I was hired at the College Conservatory of Music.
-Working as a costume technician and teacher to the theatre students, I realized how much I enjoyed guiding others to learn new skills.
-My story got even better when I met Ted Borgert.
-We married and dedicated ourselves to raising a Catholic, home schooled, family of artists, musicians and hopefully good- to-be -with sort of people.
-Over the past 25 years, my life has been over flowing with blessings more creative than I could ever imagine.
-In my free time, I offer my sewing skills to priests for their vestments and to brides for their wedding attire.
-I wish I had more time to read, paint for the fun of it, and be outdoors.
+Her story got even better when she met Ted Borgert.
+They married and dedicated themselves to raising a Catholic, home schooled, family of artists, musicians and hopefully good- to-be -with sort of people.
+In Jenifer’s free time, she offer her sewing skills to priests for their vestments and to brides for their wedding attire.
+Jennifer wishes she had more time to read, paint for the fun of it, and be outdoors.

-It is with continued eagerness for making projects and sharing my knowledge of Art History that I join the faculty at Good Shepherd Catholic Montessori.
+It is with continued eagerness for making projects and sharing my knowledge of Art History that Jennifer joins the faculty at Good Shepherd Catholic Montessori.

 Jeanne teaches nature classes to the K students.
 Her background consists in nature classes from the Cincinnati and Hamilton Park naturalists, Cincinnati State native plant classes taught by Don Brannon and the study of trees with Denis Conover at the University of Cincinnati.
 Learning about what is living and growing all around our school is what happens in this nature class.
 From oak trees to golden rods…from squirrels to robins and from nature trails to creeks.